officialrajdeepsingh/section-blog-theme-demo/README.md

 cd section-blog-theme-demo
 ```

-Install the node.js package using node package manager.
+Install the node.js package using the node package manager.

 ```bash
 npm install